work-code/pg2019-DeepPerformanceSynthesis/dataset/1_Synthetic/ReadMe.txt

 These datas are collected from the paper [zhu et al. CVPR2018].

-If you would like to use them in your research work, please cite the paper

 [zhu et al. CVPR2018]: Zhu, Hao, et al. View extrapolation of human body from a single image.
 CVPR2018.

 If you have any questions, please don't hesitate to contact us.